Using the Writer's Notebook in the Writing Workshop

 During the lessons where I taught nouns I used their notebooks to help me create a chart list of nouns.
 I did the same type of teaching when I taught statements and questions.
 They brought their notebooks to the meeting area and gave me sentences from their notebooks after I had explicitly taught each concept.

-This was the chart used for singular nouns and then used again to teach plural nouns where the singular nouns have an s added to make it plural.
+This was the chart used for singular nouns and then used again to teach plural nouns where the singular nouns have an s added to make it plural. |

 Reflections:

-I feel that the lessons went well, until I graded the journeys assessment and my students did not do well on the singular/plural part of one of the "many" assessments.
-So I went back and re-taught this concept and I did do the workbook page only to reinforce the skill another way.
+not do well on the singular/plural part of one of the "many" assessments.
+So I went back and re-taught this

 I decided that maybe they needed to do more workbook pages so instead of NOT doing them at all I decided to do them as morning work and/or homework, just to reinforce the grammar skill.
 When I had conferences with my two students I checked in on them for the grammar concepts but I didn’t have time to check in with all the students.
 Therefore, I didn’t realize that the rest of the class (majority) did not understand this concept.
 They did not seem to understand plural nouns either for some reason.
 For this concept I reviewed the lesson that I had did and added to it instead of making a new lesson and I feel that this lesson did the job!
 Once I began allowing the students to write in their notebooks, writing workshop was so quiet!